 The on-campus, indoor mask requirement will remain in place for the duration of the Summer 2021 term.
 Students and faculty participating in outdoor classes may remove their masks, while still adhering to appropriate physical distancing.

 All current COVID-19 infection control protocols remain in place at the Lair Hill Health Center, including temperature and symptom checks, facial coverings, physical distancing, and the practice of increased hand hygiene.

-NUNM continues to monitor the COVID-19 outbreak here in Oregon and across the country.
+NUNM will continue to monitor COVID-19 here in Oregon and across the country.
 The campus, Helfgott Research Institute, and NUNM Lair Hill Health Center will always follow protocols according to guidance from Centers of Disease Control and Prevention and Oregon Health Authority.

-We will continue to update those protocols based on executive orders and recommendations from Governor Kate Brown, State of Oregon, CDC, OHA, and the Higher Education Coordinating Commission for Oregon Department of Education.
+We will continue to update those protocols based on executive orders and recommendations from Gov. Brown, State of Oregon, CDC, OHA, and the Higher Education Coordinating Commission for Oregon Department of Education.

 COVID-19 Exposure and Symptom Reporting

 Click here for the NUNM COVID-19 Exposure Reporting Form.